Validator / Node Operation Accounting: Service Revenue, Slashing, Infra (2026)

 6. Confirm characterisation, slashing, costs with your auditor — fact-specific; not accounting advice.

-Wag3s Ledger records reward and commission receipts (value/timestamp), slashing events, and validator costs against the configured classification with an audit trail — while the service-revenue characterisation, slashing, and cost treatment stay auditor-confirmed.
+Wag3s Ledger records reward and commission receipts with their value and timestamp, slashing events, and validator costs against the configured classification, and keeps an audit trail behind each.
+The characterisation of commission as service revenue, the recognition of slashing, and the treatment of costs stay with the entity's auditor — Ledger produces the sourced record and the working, and is built to support that review rather than substitute for it.
 See the Ledger product page.

 Further reading